Use lists to guide your style choices

 The fictional person who made the list above, might end up deciding on:

-• straight-leg pants made from a sturdy denim or twill fabric work.
+• straight-leg pants made from a sturdy denim or twill fabric.
 These won’t flap around and get bike chain grease on them and their cat can’t wreck them.
 The pants need to be classy looking, rather than extremely casual or fashionably ripped, so they can wear them when they cycle to client meetings.

 • they want their clothes to last, so they might invest in a well-constructed pair with some beautiful details, from a local maker – this ticks three items off their list

-• shoes that are comfortable and can be easily cleaned (to get off any road dirt from cycling).
+• shoes that are comfortable and can be easily cleaned (to remove any road dirt from cycling).
 Stiffer soles make bike riding easier, however you can really wear any kind of shoe on a bike, so long as it doesn’t slip off or flip around when you put your feet down.

 Have a go!
 Good luck.